ringcentral/ringcentral-api-docs/docs/team-messaging/quick-start.md

     Create a file called `create-team.rb` using the contents below.

     ```ruby
-    {!> code-samples/team-messaging/quick-start.rb !}
+    {!> code-samples/team-messaging/quick-start.rb [ln:1-42] !}
     ```

     ### Run your code

     You are almost done.
 Now run your script.
-Then login to your account at https://app.devtest.ringcentral.com/ to see the newly created team.

     ```bash
     $ ruby create-team.rb
     ```

+=== "C#"

+    ### Create a Visual Studio project

+    * Choose Console Application .Net Core -> App
+    * Select Target Framework .NET Core 2.1 or higher version
+    * Enter project name "Create_Team"
+    * Add NuGet package RingCentral.Net (6.0.0) SDK

+    ### Edit the file Program.cs

+    ```c#
+    {!> code-samples/team-messaging/quick-start.cs !}
+    ```

+    ### Run your code

+    You are almost done.
+Now run your app from Visual Studio.

+=== "Java"

+    ### Create a Java project (using Eclipse IDE)

+    * Create a new Java project
+    * Select the Gradle Project wizard
+    * Enter project name "CreateTeam"
+    * Open the <tt>build.gradle</tt> file and add the RingCentral Java SDK to the project as shown below:

+    ```json
+    dependencies {
+        // ...
+        implementation 'com.ringcentral:ringcentral:3.0.0'
+    }
+    ```

+    * On Eclipse menu, select "Run" and choose the "Run Configurations" and in the dialog, select your project and select the "Environments" tab then enter the following variables:
+        - RC_CLIENT_ID
+        - RC_CLIENT_SECRET
+        - RC_SERVER_URL
+        - RC_JWT

+    * Right-click the project in the Package Explorer and choose "Refresh Gradle Project" under the "Gradle" sub-menu

+    ### Edit the file 'CreateTeam.java'

+    ```java
+    {!> code-samples/team-messaging/quick-start.java !}
+    ```

+    ### Build & Run Your Code

+    You are almost done.
+Now run your app from Eclipse.

+### Check the newly created team

+Login to your account at https://app.devtest.ringcentral.com (use https://app.ringcentral.com if you test on your production) to see the newly created team.

 ## Need Help?